dfbr/craft_journal/_posts/cleaning_paua_shell.md

 ## Paint

 Optional: using a spray clear gloss varnish, follow the instructions on the can to spray your shell.
 This should stop it going dull over time and protect it from minor scratches.

+## Afterwards

+You can simply enjoy your polished paua shells for their beauty or use them in whatever other craft projects you desire.